tildeee/oo-ride-share/README.md

 - Importing data from a CSV file

 ## Primary Requirements
 Create a system that will manage information related to ride sharing.
-The system should have a way to keep track of drivers, riders and the trips that the drivers take with their riders.
+The system should have a way to keep track of drivers, passengers and the trips that the drivers take with their passengers.

 #### Driver
 Each driver should:
-- have an ID, name, license plate and vehicle identification number
+- have an ID, name, and vehicle identification number
   - Each vehicle identification number should be a specific length to ensure it is a valid vehicle identification number

 Given a driver object, you should be able to: